-&lt;sup>2 The investment manager has contractually agreed to waive or assume certain expenses so that total annual Fund operating expenses (including acquired fees and expenses but excluding Rule 12b-1 fees and certain non-routine expenses) for each class of the Fund do not exceed 0.57% until April 30, 2023.
-During the term, the fee waiver and expense reimbursement agreement may not be terminated or amended without approval of the board of trustees except to add series and classes, to reflect the extension of termination dates, or to lower the cap on fees and expenses (which would result in lower fees for shareholders).
+^{3.} The investment manager has agreed to waive fees and/or reimburse operating expenses (excluding Rule 12b-1 fees and certain non-routine expenses or costs, such as those relating to litigation, indemnification, reorganizations and liquidations) for the Fund so that the ratio of total annual fund operating expenses will not exceed 0.57% for each share class.
+The investment manager has also agreed to reduce its fees to reflect reduced services resulting from the Fund's investments in Franklin Templeton affiliated funds.
+These arrangements are expected to continue until April 30, 2024.
+During the terms, the fee waiver and expense reimbursement agreements may not be terminated or amended without approval of the board of trustees except to add series or classes, to reflect the extension of termination dates or to lower the waiver and expense limitation (which would result in lower fees for shareholders).

-techniques to adjust the Fund's exposure to certain asset classes to manage risk including allocating additional assets or reducing assets allocated to certain sleeves, holding additional cash and cash equivalents in the Fund's portfolio, or using certain equity, interest rate and currency derivative instruments.
+Fund's portfolio to bring the Fund back to its typical allocation on a periodic basis, typically when market values deviate from target weights beyond predefined thresholds or when the manager's view on asset classes changes.
+In addition, during adverse market conditions, the investment manager, in its sole discretion, may tactically manage the Fund's risk exposure on a Fund level, which could cause the Fund's allocations to vary by more than 5% from the stated allocations.
+The investment manager uses a variety of techniques to adjust the Fund's exposure to certain asset classes to manage risk including allocating additional assets or reducing assets allocated to certain sleeves, holding additional cash and cash equivalents in the Fund's portfolio, or using certain equity, interest rate and currency derivative instruments.

 The Fund may invest in securities of U.S. and foreign companies in both the equity and fixed income sleeves, although the Fund currently does not anticipate investing more than 30% of its net assets in securities of issuers domiciled outside the United States.
 Through its sleeves, the Fund may invest in a variety of equity securities of any capitalization size and a variety of government and corporate fixed income investments that have variable or fixed interest rates and may be of any duration or maturity.
 In addition, the portfolio managers of the Fund's sleeves may focus on investing in fixed income securities that could include bonds, notes, debentures, banker's acceptances and commercial paper; loans and loan participations; floating rate notes and mortgage-backed or asset-backed securities.
 The Fund may also invest a small portion of its assets in other mutual funds, which include other Franklin Templeton mutual funds, and Franklin Templeton and third-party exchange-traded funds (ETFs) (underlying funds), in order to gain exposure to certain asset classes or for tactical positioning.
-The Fund generally invests in investment grade debt securities, but may invest a small portion its total assets in bonds rated below investment grade.
+The Fund generally invests in investment grade debt securities, but may invest a small portion of its total assets in bonds rated below investment grade.